tvaliasek/vue-datatable/README.md

 ```

 ## Usage
 Define columns (header prop) and provide dataset as array of objects.
+See the example on ./src/App.vue

 ### DataTable component props